-A new residence document has now been introduced for British Citizens in accordance with the terms of the Withdrawal Agreement between Britain and Spain.
-An application can now be made for those who wish to make Spain their permanent residence during the transition period which ends after 31st December 2020.
+A new residence document was introduced last year for British Citizens in accordance with the terms of the Withdrawal Agreement between Britain and Spain.
+An application can now be made for those who were residing in Spain prior to 31st December 2020.
 Your citizen’s rights under EU law will be maintained, this includes the right to move to and legally reside in Spain.

 The Official Bulletin has now been published and applications can commence immediately.
 For new applicants for residency there is a 2 stage process.